Royer oscillator: Current-Fed Royer/Jensen Converter

 This improvement may also be applied to the Jensen converter mentioned above.

 Regulated Current-Fed Royer/Jensen Converter

 A further refinement is the addition of a step-down converter between the input voltage source and the choke (inductor).
 This step-down converter may be used to regulate the current flowing in the choke, allowing the output voltage to be controlled.
 This refinement may, of course, be applied with equal effectiveness to both the original Royer and the Jensen variant.
-An early example of this can be found in the US patent by Jones, filed 05-Sep-1980, US 4,344,122.
+An early example of this can be found in the US patent by Jones.